cleodora-forecasting/cleodora/website/content/docs/comparison.md

 * You can directly measure the quality of your forecasts instead of only indirectly via the amount of M$ (mana) you earn over time, meaning you can better drill down where exactly you failed in specific instances.
+* If the probability you currently predict is the same as the market, then in Manifold there is nothing you can do.
+Your ability to make a forecast depends on other people, whereas in Cleodora it's only about you.

 ## Metaculus